ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 Although CKEditor 4 is basically a web tool, sometimes you may want (or *need*) to use the content it generated somewhere else.
 While simple copy and paste may work in some cases, most probably it will not allow you to use some more advanced editor features like styled tables or lists.
 Thanks to the [Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin you can save the document you created to a downloadable file, preserving all the styles and structure in nearly 1:1 projection.

-## Supported features
+## Supported features and compatibility

 All the formatting and content structure you create using the editor is maintained in the output file.
 See the tips for {@link features/exportpdf/README#reaching-the-best-projection reaching the best projection} to learn how to configure the plugin and editor to best suite your needs.

-As for the compatibility, plugin works on all the browsers {@link guide/dev/browsers/README supported for CKEditor 4} except for Internet Explorers older than version 11.
+As for the compatibility, Export to PDF plugin works on all the browsers {@link guide/dev/browsers/README supported by CKEditor 4} except for Internet Explorer versions older than version 11.
+The plugin is compatible with CKEditor 4 versions starting from `4.6.1` version.

 ## Configuration